Skip to main content

 Precise vehicle identification.
 The caravan or campervan should be identified by its type, make, model, year of manufacture, VIN or chassis number, registration number, and colour.
 The VIN is the primary identifier used for PPSR searches and registration transfers in all Australian states and territories.

 Aggregate Trailer Mass (ATM) and towing capacity disclosure.
 For towable caravans, the ATM should be recorded in the Bill of Sale.
-The buyer should acknowledge responsibility for ensuring that their towing vehicle is legally and safely capable of towing the caravan at its ATM.
+The buyer should acknowledge responsibility for confirming that their towing vehicle is legally and safely capable of towing the caravan at its ATM.

 Gas compliance certificate.
 The Bill of Sale should record whether a current gas compliance certificate has been provided by a licensed gas fitter.
 LP gas systems that are not compliant with AS/NZS 5601.2 pose serious safety risks including fire, explosion, and carbon monoxide poisoning.